-The District's final budget for the general fund reflected an increase in fund balance of \$7.6 million, the projected increase as presented to the Board on June 22, 2021 was \$3.6 million, and the actual net increase in fund balance was \$10.3 million.
-The significant swings this year show the volatility in funding by both the state and federal governments due to the pandemic, and the timing of when the funding was made available.
-And finally, the State changed the ELO funding after adopted budget to Federal & State funding.
-The State funding continues to allow an ending fund balance, while the Federal funding does not.
+The District's final budget for the general fund reflected an increase in fund balance of \$7.4 million, the projected decrease as presented to the Board on June 22, 2022 was \$1.3 million, and the actual net increase in fund balance was \$11 million.
+The significant swings this year show the volatility in State funding by the addition of the one-time block grants, and the timing of when the funding was made available.